Bind view geometry data to bindable properties

 }

-bindGeometry takes a binding and a reader function that takes a GeometryProxy and returns a CGFloat.
-It then creates a GeometryBinding using the reader, adds it to the calling view, then binds an onPreferenceChanged to the provided binding.
+The bindGeometry takes a binding and a reader function that takes a GeometryProxy and returns a CGFloat.
+It then creates a GeometryBinding with the reader, adds it to the calling view, then binds an onPreferenceChanged to the provided binding.

-GeometryBinding is just a view creator that creates a GeometryReader and binds a preference modifier to the provided reader.
+GeometryBinding is a view builder that creates a GeometryReader and binds a preference modifier to the provided reader.

 With this in place, we can now bind any CGFloat property of the GeometryProxy to any bindable property, e.g. @State or the properties of an @ObservedObject.